 Job Coaching is a service provided by paid staff to assist members on the job site and also includes assistance with transportation to the job site.
 This service may be provided from a few days to several months, depending on the needs of the member.
 Job coaching is not to be used 100% of the time with a member, and should not be expected to continue as long as the member is working.
-There is an expectation that proper use of job coaching will fade as a member learns the skills of a job.
+This service is not intended to do the job in place of the member.
+There is an expectation that proper use of job coaching includes fading as a member learns the skills of a job.
+DVR may use the term Systematic